zeeshanz/snap-and-upload/README.md

 # Zeeshanz Snap-And-Upload Module

 To make life easier for anyone wanting to easily take photos, crop, and upload to their server, I decided to write this module.
-You can integrate it into your app, and call it just usng one line of code.
+You can integrate it into your app, and call it just using one line of code.
 This module will open a dialog box allowing you to take a photo, or select one from your library, and then it'll crop and upload to your server.
 There are a few good options to control the functionality of this module which I have explained below.
+Please note that the min SDK version is 21.

 # Why I Wrote This Module
 I wanted this functionality in my own apps, i.e. Foodisfy and JixtēLogs, but couldn't find any working code or examples anywhere.
 All the code I found online on various websites, blogs, answers, tutorials, etc. were obsolete, incomplete, or simply not working.
-Long story short, I couldn't find anything but found a lot of people asking for similar functionality, so I decided to write this code as an independent module, which could be intergrated into any app, and publish it here for anyone who could benefit from it.
+Long story short, I couldn't find anything but found a lot of people asking for similar functionality.
+So I decided to write this code as an independent module, which could be intergrated into any app, and publish it here for anyone who could benefit from it.
 I have tested this code on Nexus 6P with Android M, and it works as intended.
 I'll be improving it further with time

 # What It Does
 This module allows you to snap a photo, crop and upload to your server, just in one line of code.
 You can also select photos from your photo libraries.
 Refer to the sample to see it working.